Pool

 Pool is a resource control system.
 It will keep objects in memory to become ready to use.

-Please read for details.
+Please read wiki page of Pool for details.

 Package Info